AdobeDocs/uxp-indesign/src/pages/resources/recipes/xml/index.md

 ### Importing XML

-Once you set the XML import preferences the way you want them, you can import an XML file, as shown in the following script fragment (from the ImportXML tutorial script):
+Once you set the XML import preferences using the [XMLImportPreference](https://developer.adobe.com/indesign/dom/api/x/XMLImportPreference/) API, you can import an XML file, as shown in the following script fragment:

 ```js
 const { app } = require("indesign");